 Get a FREE estimate of your rebate and you can join our Uniform Benefits customer benefits programme.
 Average annual saving of £900, sign up with your FREE estimate and get a £5 cashback bonus straight away.

 if you are looking to claim Uniform Tax Rebate when working in healthcare there are a huge number of different reliefs available to workers in the health industry, depending on your job type.
 We have a dedicated website designed just for healthcare workers.

 Work in education?

-Teachers and lecturers can claim tax back on union subscriptions and certain compulsory registrations.
+Teachers and lecturers looking to claim Uniform Tax Rebate can also claim tax back on union subscriptions and certain compulsory registrations.
 PE and sports teachers can also claim tax back on the cost of sports wear they buy to teach lessons.